-(c) Check that the solutions from parts (a) and (b) are the same (up to round-off error) by calculating norm(x - y) (the norm function gives the length of the vector x - y).

-(d) According to the table on page 163 of the text, the computation time for Gaussian elimination is approximately $2cn^3/3$, while the time for the LU method (after the L, U factors are already calculated) is approximately $2cn^2$.
-Here c is a constant depending on the processing speed of the arithmetic processor in the computer and n is the number of equations.

-(i) What is the theoretical ratio rreftime/lutime when n = 100?

-(ii) Calculate the observed ratio rreftime/lutime using the results of parts (a) and (b).
+- (c) Check that the solutions from parts (a) and (b) are the same (up to round-off error) by calculating norm(x y) (the norm function gives the length of the vector x y). - (d) According to the table on page 143 of the text, the computation time for Gaussian elimination is approximately $2cn^3/3$, while the time for the LU method (after the L, U factors are already calculated) is approximately $2cn^2$.
+Here c is a constant depending on the processing speed of the arithmetic chip in the computer and n is the number of equations. - (i) What is the predicted ratio rreftime/lutime when n = 100? - (ii) Calculate the observed ratio rreftime/lutime from the calculations in parts (a) and (b).